By Drs. Janelle Renschler and Joseph Wheat

 Most toxicities resolve within a week or two after discontinuing or reducing the dose of itraconazole.
 Drug levels should be rechecked 2 weeks later to verify the level is therapeutic but nontoxic.
 If necessary, in patients with clinical findings of hepatitis, itraconazole can be resumed at a lower dose once clinical findings are resolved and ALT and ALP levels declined, with careful monitoring of ALT, ALP, bilirubin, and itraconazole blood levels [1, 9].

 Drug interactions.
 Itraconazole inhibits cytochrome P450 CYP3A4 isoenzymes and may increase levels of drugs cleared by that mechanism.
 Inducers of CYP3A4 accelerate metabolism of itraconazole and may cause treatment failure because of subtherapeutic blood levels.
 Macrolide antibiotics may increase concentrations of itraconazole (see Sporanox package insert for specific interactions).
 Drugs that decrease gastric acid secretion reduce itraconazole blood levels.
+Fatal cardiac arrhythmias have been reported in patients receiving itraconazole and terbinafine [10-12].
 Review potential drug interactions in patients receiving medications that affect or are affected by hepatic metabolism.

 Cost.
-Cost for one-month treatment in a 20 kg dog and 4 kg cat are presented in table 2 (GoodRx.com for Indianapolis, August 2019).
+Cost for one-month treatment in a 20 kg dog and 5 kg cat are presented in table 2 (GoodRx.com for Indianapolis, February 2020).
 Check for the current cost in your area.
-Many veterinarians choose fluconazole because of its lower cost but the cost advantage is small, and fluconazole is less effective than itraconazole for histoplasmosis, blastomycosis and for coccidioidomycosis involving bones.
+Many veterinarians choose fluconazole because of its lower cost but the cost advantage is small, and fluconazole is less effective than itraconazole for histoplasmosis, blastomycosis and coccidioidomycosis.
 Additionally, overall treatment cost may be higher with fluconazole due to the longer course required for resolution of the disease, additional monitoring (antigen levels, serum chemistry profile, etc.), and treatment of relapses.

 ItraFungol is FDA approved for treating dermatophyte infections in dogs and cats.
-It is often used for treatment of systemic mycoses, but data is unavailable about drug levels or effectiveness.
-The ItraFungol package insert indicates that the average concentration at steady state in cats receiving 5 mg/kg/d is 1 μg/mL.
+The ItraFungol package insert indicates that the average concentration at steady state in cats receiving 5 mg/kg/d is 1 µg/mL.
 None of the results in Table 1 were from dogs or cats receiving ItraFungol.
-We have consulted on a cat that failed treatment with 10 mg/kg/d ItraFungol and the itraconazole concentration was <0.3 μg/mL.
-A project is underway at MiraVista to determine concentrations in cats and dogs receiving 10 mg/kg/d.
+We have consulted on a cat that failed treatment with 10 mg/kg/d ItraFungol and the itraconazole concentration was <0.3 µg/mL.